-Watts are defined as Amps times Volts.
-For 12 volt vehicles or vessels then: 12 X 15 (for most vehicle outlets) or 180 Watts.
-In practice, most fuses can stand periodic over current by 10 percent or, in this case 18 Amps.
+Watts are defined as Amps times Volts (W=A x V).
+In practice, most fuses can withstand periodic over current by 10 percent or, in this case 18 Amps.
 Furthermore, most 12 volt batteries actually deliver 12.6 to 14 volts while the engine is operating.
 So, actual watts that can be delivered can be up to 200 watts.
 Above 200 watts of maximum power output an inverter has to be connected to a battery.
 This avoids fuses blowing in vehicular electric systems and the subsequent hunt for locating and replacing a blown outlet fuse.

 Most battery clip cables are not equipped with a fuse.
 Battery clips are only used for brief temporary connections to a 12 volt battery.
 As with all connections to a flooded lead-acid car battery, follow the same safety procedures as you would during jump-start procedures presented below.

 Connect the Positive battery clip to the battery positive terminal.
 Then connect the negative battery clip to a metal part of the vehicle frame.
 This sequence prevents a spark from igniting any explosive gasses that may be in the immediate battery area.

 WARNING – BATTERIES PRODUCE EXPLOSIVE GASES – WEAR SAFETY GLASSES – AVOID SPARKS

 1. Make sure the vehicle is parked in a location that does not interfere with traffic.